-In addition, following the publication on 7 June 2019 in the Official Journal of the EU of (i) the Directive (EU) 2019/879 of the European Parliament and of the Council dated 20 May 2019 amending the BRRD (the "BRRD II") as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC and (ii) the Regulation (EU) 2019/877 of the European Parliament and of the Council dated 20 May 2019 amending the Single Resolution Mechanism Regulation as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms, a comprehensive legislative package has been produced which intends to reduce risks in the banking sector and the financial system, reinforce banks' ability to withstand potential shocks and strengthen the banking union from 28 December 2020.
+In addition, following the publication on 7 June 2019 in the Official Journal of the EU of (i) the Directive (EU) 2019/879 of the European Parliament and of the Council dated 20 May 2019 amending the BRRD (the "BRRD II") as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms and Directive 98/26/EC and (ii) the Regulation (EU) 2019/877 of the European Parliament and of the Council dated 20 May 2019 amending the Single Resolution Mechanism Regulation as regards the loss-absorbing and recapitalisation capacity of credit institutions are greated the loss-absorbing and recapitalisation for the European Parliament and of the Council dated 20 May 2019 amending the Single Resolution Mechanism Regulation as regards the loss-absorbing and recapitalisation capacity of credit institutions and investment firms, a comprehensive legislative package has been produced which intends to reduce risks in the banking sector and the financial system, reinforce banks' ability to withstand potential shocks and strengthen the banking union from 28 December 2020.
 BRRD II was incorporated into the EEA Agreement by EEA Joint Committee Decision No. 145/2022.
-Moreover a bill implementing BRRD II into Icelandic law has been submitted to the Icelandic Parliament.
-As at the date of this Base Prospectus, it is uncertain when or if the bill will be passed.
+In June 2023, the Icelandic Parliament approved a bill which amended Act No. 70/2020 on Recovery and Resolution of Credit Institutions and Investment Firms, implementing BRRD II into Icelandic law.